takata-daiki/dotfiles/README.md

 ZSH + TMUX + YADR
 The smallest dotfiles with little modification to the setting files.

-To install, run the following command.
+1. To install, run the following command:

   $ bash -c "$(curl -fsSL raw.github.com/takata-daiki/dotfiles/master/install.sh)"
-or
-$ bash -c "$(curl -fsSL raw.github.com/takata-daiki/dotfiles/master/install.sh)" -f -s deploy

-after installed,
+2. After that you can look the usage:

   $ ~/dotfiles/dotfiles